readthedocs/ethicalads.io/content/pages/vision.md

-We realize that our name, EthicalAds, sets a high bar for what people expect. and we do our best to live up that.
+We realize that our name, EthicalAds, sets a high bar for what people expect.
+We do our best to live up those expectations in all aspects of our business.
 Whether you are a prospective advertiser, you're looking to run our ads on your site, or you just care about privacy and you want to learn more,